 My dad went to Australia 30 years ago, when he was my age.
 He experienced the same sort of things I have during my time.
 And what he tells me about it will always stick with me and I think that is partly the reason I like to travel now and be on the move.
 He told me his one regret.
 That regret was coming home.

 I was born and raised in Northern Canada, and when I say North, I really mean North.
 I was raised in the Northwest Territories, above the arctic circle.
-Where our summers have 24 hour sunlight and our winters cast us in to total darkness for about a month.
+Where our summers have 24-hour sunlight and our winters cast us into total darkness for about a month.
 Before coming abroad I designed and created custom cakes at the best little shop in Lethbridge, Alberta.
-And just over two years ago I dropped everything to become a full time backpacker.
-On December 24, 2013 I boarded a plan to Sydney, Australia and little did I know it would change my life.
-Three weeks late I returned to Canada, where I quit my job, gave up my apartment, packed my bag and within two months was back on a plane to Australia with a Working Holiday Visa in my passport.
+And over three years ago I dropped everything to become a full-time backpacker.
+On December 24, 2013, I boarded a plane to Sydney, Australia and little did I know it would change my life.
+Three weeks later I returned to Canada, where I quit my job, gave up my apartment, packed my bag and within two months was back on a plane to Australia with a one-way ticket and a Working Holiday Visa in my passport.
 Two months into it I met this wonderful human above me and we’ve been traveling together ever since.

-We work as a team, Will and I, when writing about our Endless Summer.
+We work as a team, Will and I, when writing about our travels and experiences.
 I myself am better at coming up with the ideas and Will is better at putting things into words.
-Together we’ll be posting anything from how-to’s to advice to random stories.
-Our photos are taken with our phones, a compact Nikon , and my Nikon DSLR.
+Together we’ll be posting anything from how-to’s to advice, to random stories.
+Our photos are taken with our phones, and my Nikon DSLR.

 All of our content is of our own opinion and is not influenced by anyone other than ourselves.

 Nothing captures memories well enough than really being there in the moment but we do our best through the tools that we have.
-While we travel we try and film as much as possible while still taking it all in and not losing site of why we’re really there.
-Everything is filmed through the lens of a GoPro Hero 3+ Black edition and a Hero 4 Silver edition or our compact Nikon (listed above).
+While we travel we try and film as much as possible while still taking it all in and not losing sight of why we’re really there.
+Everything is filmed through the lens of our DSLR (also listed above), and sometimes a GoPro.
 Our filming and photography techniques are still being developed and personalized as this is all still a learning process for us.
 So bare with it while we go through the growing pains of starting something new.